iszczesniak/cpp/references/index.md

 I can think of one use case only.
 We use `std::move(x)` to explicitly enable the move semantics for object `x` (i.e., we turn `x` from an lvalue to an rvalue), which by default would not have the move sematics enabled, because the expression `x` is an lvalue.
+We enable the move semantics by making the compiler choose a different overload depending on category of the expression.

 ## A temporary lifetime extension by reference